 Can I apply by post?

-An application can be submitted by post to the Legalisation Office.
+An application can be submitted by post to the Greffe.
 Applications need to include the document concerned, the request form and payment of the £37.00 fee.
 In addition, a surcharge of £5.00 is made for postal applications because we will only return your completed documents and apostille to you by recorded delivery to ensure their safety.
 If you are overseas, the surcharge may be higher.
-Please contact the Legalisation Officer at the Greffe for details.
+Please contact the Greffe for details.

 Can my documents be returned by courier?